-All search engines make their money through a commission added on top of the ticket cost, therefore you need to watch out for the less greedy ones.
-There isn’t a single search engine that beats them all, but my favourites are the four below.
+All search engines make their money through a commission added on top of the ticket cost.
+Therefore you need to watch out for the less greedy ones.

 Make sure you check them all before making a booking.

 There doesn’t seem to be a consistent winner (and I book many flights a year!), but the two websites that seem to come to the top over and over again are Momondo and Skyscanner.
 I love them both, and I always check them first.

 You search for your flight to Paris and find a great price.
 But you are not ready to book it yet.
 You just want to think about it and go to make dinner.